MicrosoftDocs/sdk-api/sdk-api-src/content/indexsrv/nf-indexsrv-istemmer-init.md

 You must initialize the stemmer.
-This method is called before any other method of <a href="https://msdn.microsoft.com/3b655078-367d-4e74-aeb1-a5b5c135e88e">IStemmer</a>.
-If <i>pfLicense</i> is <b>TRUE</b>, and if you want more information about possible license restrictions, call the <a href="https://msdn.microsoft.com/9d0812a6-679c-4163-aab7-60d0283d7c2c">GetLicenseToUse</a> method.
+The <b>IStemmer::Init</b> method must be called before any other method of <a href="https://msdn.microsoft.com/1a6e77ec-60f8-4e43-9420-7a6b50152e26">IStemmer</a>.
+If <i>pfLicense</i> is <b>TRUE</b>, and you want more information about possible license restrictions, call the <a href="https://msdn.microsoft.com/cd2798cf-8db2-474b-8a1c-abd8fdc9187e">IStemmer::GetLicenseToUse</a> method.